 Karen Sanger was a secondary school teacher before becoming an attorney specializing in small business law.
 She, her husband, and their children, Mark and Ashley, share a passion for U-M.

-With the Sangers’ gift, the Center has created new, exciting offerings such as Innovation Jam, an undergraduate Leadership Crisis Challenge, and many more custom programs and workshops.
+With the Sangers’ gift, the Center has created new, exciting offerings such as LDRx, an undergraduate Leadership Crisis Challenge, and many more custom programs and workshops.
 The Center has also been able to expand beyond Michigan Ross, offering leadership development programs for students across the university.